 Weather programmes on main TV channels as well as smartphone apps such as BBC Weather and Met Office are a common means of checking what the weather has in store in any given region.

 All foreign applicants traveling from outside the European Economic Area (EEA) and Switzerland must hold a valid visa before applying for work.
 You will need a Tier 2 visa which is offered to all skilled workers looking for employment in the UK.

 You can apply for a visa up to three months before the day you’re due to start work; this date is listed on your certificate of sponsorship.
 You should receive a decision on your application within three weeks.

-The UK is widely accessible by air and sea with over 40 commercial airports and 120 commercial ports.
+The UK is widely accessible by air and sea.
 The nation is even connected to mainland Europe by the Channel Tunnel, a 31 mile stretch of rail that connects Folkestone, Kent with the northern settlement of Coquelles near Calais, France.

 Depending on where you live and work in the UK will determine whether or not you will need to drive.
 If you live in a city with good transport links, a car may be unnecessary and could prove very costly, especially if you need to pay for parking.
 However, if you are based outside of a city centre, public transport may not always be available, meaning a car is essential.

 Cars are available to rent across the country with prices varying depending on the organisation you choose.
 It is also worth taking advantage of special deals.